-*Child who is 5 years old and younger is free but you have to share the seat with child.
+*Any child who is 5 years old and/or younger is free but you have to share the seat with child.
 If you want to have a seat for your child too, you have to purchase a child pass for even younger than 5 years old.

 This pass is valid for 7 days only.
 There is no Green pass choices.

 One day means midnight to midnight, technically 0:00 to 23:59.
 Even if you start using the pass at 23:00. you will spend one full day for just one hour.
 So try to start in the morning.
 It does not make sense to start to use in the evening.

 This pass covers the trip between Narita airport and Kansai airport via Tokyo, Kyoto, Osaka and Hokuriku area.
 This pass covers the following major spots in the area.

 The following places surrounding Tokyo, Osaka and Kanazawa are not located in the coverage area.
 You CANNOT use this pass to access these following places.

 It seems to cover whole part of the trip between Tokyo side and Osaka side via Kanazawa and Toyama.
 But there are some restrictions.
 Please see next chapter about valid trains.

 Valid trains and lines

 The following JR trains are covered by this pass.

 - Narita Express between Narita airport and Tokyo, Shinagawa, Shibuya, Shinjuku, Ikebukuro

 You cannot get Yokohama because it is outside coverage area.

 - The Hokuriku Shinkansen between Tokyo and Kanazawa

 - The limited express Thunderbird between Wakura Onsen, Kanazawa and Kyoto, Shin-Osaka, Osaka

 - The limited express Haruka between Kyoto, Shin-Osaka, Tennoji and Kansai airport

 But only non reserved seat is covered by this pass.